henry2004y/Vlasiator.jl/paper/paper.md

 and `FSGRID` [@fsgrid], at any size.
 - Calculating derived quantities from VLSV outputs.
 - Extracting quantities at a given point/line/plane.
-- Plotting 1D curves/2D cuts of saved variables, and phase space distributions.
+- Plotting 1D curves/2D cuts of saved/derived variables, and phase space
+distributions.
 - Converting VLSV into VTK format for postprocessing in e.g. ParaView and VisIt.

 `Vlasiator.jl` is targeted at space physics researchers who want to visualize